 IBIS Components, and therefore IBIS Interconnect Models, contain terminals consisting of Pins, Die Pads, Buffer I/O Terminals, and Buffer Supply Terminals.
 Pins are defined under the [Pin] keyword, and may be I/O, POWER, GND, or NC.

-Under [Pin], for each signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that signal_name are “linked”
+Under [Pin], for each signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that signal_name are “linked”.

 If two points in an Interconnect Model are “linked”, then there is either a low resistance DC electrical path between the two points, or a small impedance at the frequencies of interest between the two points.
 For the purposes of Interconnect Models, “point” and “node” refer to identical locations.